curi/websites/essays/2019-12-10-kirzner-review.md

 I think these criticisms are adequate to *reject the review as incorrect*.

 I wrote this as part of my attempt to discover if there exists any correct criticism of *Capitalism*.
-I haven’t found any.
-Reisman [refuted](https://mises.org/library/reisman-capitalism) Alexander Tabarrok’s criticism and I [refuted](https://curi.us/2262-refutation-of-tabarroks-criticism-of-reisman) Tabarrok’s followup.
+I haven’t found one.
+For example, Reisman [refuted](https://mises.org/library/reisman-capitalism) Alexander Tabarrok’s criticism and I [refuted](https://curi.us/2262-refutation-of-tabarroks-criticism-of-reisman) Tabarrok’s followup.
 Please contact me if you know of unaddressed criticism of *Capitalism*.

 My conclusion is that there are no known major errors in *Capitalism*.
-Perhaps a major error will be discovered in the future, but so far no one has found one and explained it.
+No one has discovered and explained one.
 So, along with the works of [Ludwig von Mises](http://fallibleideas.com/books#mises) (Reisman’s teacher), *Capitalism* should be accepted as some of the best economics knowledge currently in existence.